 That is to say, we have a crowd of passages which shew us very clearly the position of an elder, leader, and president, as founded on his moral weight and on the gifts, without nomination or official establishment.
-To those which Mr. M. quotes I would add @1 Thessalonians 5: 12, 13: &#8220;And we beseech you, brethren, to *know* them which labour among you, and are over you in the Lord, and admonish you; and to esteem them very highly in love for their work&#8217;s sake.&#8221;
+To those which Mr. M. quotes I would add @1 Thessalonians 5: 12, 13: "And we beseech you, brethren, to *know* them which labour among you, and are over you in the Lord, and admonish you; and to esteem them very highly in love for their work's sake."

-We have then in the word of God a position recognized without controversy, and valid without any other question, wherever it is found.| Whilst we fully admit that this was apostolic experience, and that the system of official elders was only established at the end of about thirty years, Mr. Monsell blames us for wishing to go over this experience again.| He tell us that in proportion to the growth of the evil, this system was &#8220;laid as a necessity on the apostle,&#8221; particularly on Paul.
+We have then in the word of God a position recognized without controversy, and valid without any other question, wherever it is found.¦ Whilst we fully admit that this was apostolic experience, and that the system of official elders was only established at the end of about thirty years, Mr. Monsell blames us for wishing to go over this experience again.¦ He tell us that in proportion to the growth of the evil, this system was "laid as a necessity on the apostle," particularly on Paul.
 For my part, I do not oppose this idea, although it appears that even at the beginning Paul established elders; @Acts 14.
 But admitting this, what does this fact shew?
 It shews that in proportion as the evil was increasing, and at the same time the desire of glorifying the Lord, love and interest for the things of Christ, were diminishing, it became necessary that certain persons should be possessed with an authority, which, resting on an investiture which none would dare dispute, might impose silence on every disobedient soul.
 And thus it is that we find apostles who establish; a Titus who is expressly sent to do so; a Timothy who might be called to receive accusations against elders; but all here depends on the fact that the source of the authority is incontestable.
 Such was indeed the case with the apostles, and with those who in case of need might appeal to the epistles to Titus and Timothy.

 But all does not end thus.

-&#8220;In proportion,&#8221; says Mr. M.,| &#8220;that death laid hold on
+"In proportion," says Mr. M.,¦ "that death laid hold on the

-| Page 79.
+¦ Page 79.

-| It is this which shews how utterly without basis the anonymous author of the tract &#8220;Are Elders to be Established?&#8221; is, when he declares that elders cannot be obeyed unless they have been established by men, and how completely antiscriptural such a statement is.
+¦ It is this which shews how utterly without basis the anonymous author of the tract "Are Elders to be Established?" is, when he declares that elders cannot be obeyed unless they have been established by men, and how completely antiscriptural such a statement is.

-| Page 98.
+¦ Page 98.

-| Page 81.
+¦ Page 81.

 {155}

-the Church, the elders exclusively arrogated teaching to themselves,| and ministry was confounded with office.
-When they had become a corporation, the ambition of power shewed itself among them (a universal rule of corporations): the members of the clergy compared themselves to the priests of the Old Testament, and their functions to all that was already most honoured amongst men&#8212;hence the word &#8220;sacrament.&#8221; Then came in salvation by means of ceremonies and forgiveness of sins by priests.&#8221;|
+Church, the elders exclusively arrogated teaching to themselves,¦ and ministry was confounded with office.
+When they had become a corporation, the ambition of power shewed itself among them (a universal rule of corporations): the members of the clergy compared themselves to the priests of the Old Testament, and their functions to all that was already most honoured amongst men -- hence the word "sacrament."
+Then came in salvation by means of ceremonies and forgiveness of sins by priests."¦